 The vertebrae are held in place by muscles and strong connective tissue called ligaments.
-Most vertebrae have fibrous intervertebral disks between them to absorb shock and enable the spine to bend.
+Most vertebrae have fibrous intervertebral discs between them to absorb shock and enable the spine to bend.

 The back’s intricate structure makes it capable of incredible flexibility and strength.
 However, when pain and injury disrupt the normal function of the spine, even simple activities can become difficult.

 Back pain affects about 80 percent of adults at least once in their lives and is the leading cause of disability and workers’ compensation claims in the United States.
 Pain can occur in any of the back muscles, tendons, ligaments, bones, and/or discs (spongy pads that cushion the bones of the spine).

 Back pain can be caused by many factors, including age, lifestyle and health habits, lack of exercise, smoking, and family history.